Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

-The problem of computing a \textit{projection} is a fundamental problem that arises in many different fields, ranging from architecture to machine learning (e.g., \cite{duchi2008efficient}).
-A projection of a given point $x \in \mathbb{R}^n$ in high-dimensional space to some set $S \subseteq \mathbb{R}^n$ is roughly speaking the ``closest'' point in the set $S$ to $x$.
-For example, a point in 3-dimensional space (e.g., a ball in the air) will project onto its shadow on the floor (represented as the $xy$-plane, $z=0$), see Figure \ref{fig:ring} (left) for an example.
-If the set $S$ is convex, the notion of ``closeness'' can be captured using the Euclidean distance (i.e., the length of a straight line segment between two points).
-In general, unique projections exist over convex sets.
-If the set is non-convex (as in our case), however, there may exist multiple projections (e.g., consider projecting the center of a doughnut to the doughnut; see Figure \ref{fig:ring} (right)).
-We will discuss the implications of non-uniqueness in the conclusion.
-In this work, we will focus on computing projections under the Euclidean distance as a design choice.
-This allows for greater tractability in computations, and better explainability of the results.
+A \textit{projection} is a fundamental operation that arises in many different fields, ranging from architecture to machine learning (e.g., \cite{duchi2008efficient}).
+The projection of a given point $x \in \mathbb{R}^n$ in high-dimensional space to some set $S \subseteq \mathbb{R}^n$ is the ``closest'' point in the set $S$ to $x$.
+For example, a point in 3-dimensional space (e.g., a ball in the air) will project onto its shadow on the floor.

 The key idea of Trust-MAPS is to model prior knowledge of feasible data values as high-dimensional mathematical constraints.
-These constraints capture clinical domain knowledge, and can be quite general.
-For example, upper and lower bounds of feasible data values, physically plausible rate of change of variables, and conditional interactions between variables.
-The projection $x$ of available (errored) $\texttt{data}$ onto these constraints is then viewed as feasible data that is closest to \texttt{data}.
-The distance of the projected data $x$ to constraints capturing normal physiology is then used as a measure of how sick the patient is, which subsequently improves downstream ML.

-Although our approach can be generalized to any domain, in this work, we showcase Trust-MAPS for clinical laboratory values and vitals of ICU patients recorded over their stay in the ICU, for a downstream prediction of sepsis.
-We define the following two sets of constraints:
+These constraints could be upper and lower bounds on feature values, physically-possible rate of change in recorded values, or conditional interactions between variables.
+We define the following two sets of clinically interpretable constraints:

-\begin{itemize} \item \textit{Physical Constraints (set $P$):} These constraints define biologically possible bounds on values and rates of change of clinical data of critically ill ICU patients, as well as dependencies between various clinical measurements.
+\begin{itemize} \item \textit{Physical Constraints} (set $P$): These constraints define biologically possible bounds on values and rates of change of clinical data of critically ill ICU patients, as well as dependencies between various clinical measurements.
 For example, the physical range for heart rate is 30-200 beats per minute.
 These constraints also capture the rate of change of various vitals and lab values, as well as dependencies across different values, e.g., if {\it bicarbonate} is less than 10, then {\it base excess} must be at most 0 (detailed in Section \ref{sec:phys proj}).